-Employment Discrimination Act of 1959 discrimination in the workplace due to being a victim or be perceived as a victim of domestic violence, sexual assault, or stalking.
-Act No. 22-2013, to amend Act.
-No. 100 of 1959, supra, Law to Prohibit Discrimination for Sexual Orientation and Gender Identity Establishes as the Government of Puerto Rico's public policy the prohibition against discrimination by sexual orientation or gender identity in employment, public or private; thus, amending Act No. 100 of 1959, supra.
-Act No. 158-2015, 1 L.P.R.A. § 811, et seq., Act for the Defense of Persons with Disabilities of the Commonwealth of Puerto Rico Creates the Office of the Ombudsman for Persons with Disabilities of the Commonwealth of Puerto Rico, which shall have fiscal, programmatic and administrative autonomy and independence to carry out its supervisory work and establish its administrative organization; creates the position of Ombudsman for People with Disabilities, establishes their duties, powers, functions, and responsibilities; repeals Act 78-2013, known as the "Act of the Procurator for Persons with Disabilities of the Commonwealth of Puerto Rico".
-Act No.16-2017, 29 L.P.R.A. § 251, et seq., Equal Pay Act of Puerto Rico It prohibits discrimination based on sex against employees who perform work with equal functions that requires the same skill, effort, and responsibilities under similar working conditions, unless such differences are due to: i) a bona fide seniority or merit system; ii) a compensation system based on production volume or quality sales or profit; iii) education, training, or experience reasonably related to a job in particular; and iv) any other reasonable factor other than the person's sex.
-Act No. 266-2018, 1 L.P.R.A. § 501 note, Equal Access to Information for the Deaf in the Advertising Campaigns of the Government of Puerto Rico Act Requires all visual advertising that contains sound, which is purchased, generated, created, or produced by or for entities Government agencies belonging to any of the three branches of government, use a sign interpreter to effectively communicate the message to the deaf community.
+Act No. 22-2013, as amended, 29 LPRA § 156, et seq. known as the "Law Prohibiting Discrimination Based on Sexual Orientation and Gender Identity in Employment" Establishes as the Government of Puerto Rico's public policy the prohibition against discrimination by sexual orientation or gender identity in employment, public or private; thus, amending Act No. 100 of 1959, supra.
+Act No. 158-2015, as amended, 1 LPRA § 811, et seq., known as "Act for the Defense of Persons with Disabilities of the Commonwealth of Puerto Rico" Creates the Office of the Ombudsman for Persons with Disabilities of the Commonwealth of Puerto Rico, which shall have fiscal, programmatic and administrative autonomy and independence to carry out its supervisory work and establish its administrative organization; creates the position of Ombudsman for People with Disabilities, establishes their duties, powers, functions, and responsibilities; repeals Act 78-2013, known as the "Act of the Procurator for Persons with Disabilities of the Commonwealth of Puerto Rico".
+Act No.16-2017, as amended, 29 LPRA § 251, et seq., known as "Equal Pay Act of Puerto Rico" It prohibits discrimination based on sex against employees who perform work with equal functions that requires the same skill, effort, and responsibilities under similar working conditions, unless such differences are due to: i) a bona fide seniority or merit system; ii) a compensation system based on production volume or quality sales or profit; iii) education, training, or experience reasonably related to a job in particular; and iv) any other reasonable factor other than the person's sex.
+Act No. 266-2018, as amended, 1 LPRA § 501 note, et seq., known as "Equal Access to Information for the Deaf in the Advertising Campaigns of the Government of Puerto Rico Act" Requires all visual advertising that contains sound, which is purchased, generated, created, or produced by or for entities Government agencies belonging to any of the three branches of government, use a sign interpreter to effectively communicate the message to the deaf community.